MrKoopie/WP_ajaxfilter/README.md

 ##### render()
 With this function the query filter is set and the ajax call is registered.

+## How to override the stubs
+1. Create in your theme the directory overrides/wp_ajaxfilter_stubs/.
+2. Create every stub file that you want to override there.

+__The stubs are designed to be flexible and should allow you to create the correct styling.
+If you feel this is not the case, please make a pull request with an improved stub file.__

 # Todo
 Add support for: